wazuh/wazuh-documentation/source/virtual-machine.rst

 .. note::

   This VM only runs on 64-bit systems and is not recommended for use in production environments.
 It can be a useful tool for proofs of concept and labs.
-Distributed architectures and multi-node Elastic Stack clusters are usually a better fit for production environments where higher performance is required.
+Multitier server and multi-node Elastic Stack clusters are usually a better fit for production environments where higher performance is required.

 1. This virtual appliance, available `here <https://packages.wazuh.com/vm/wazuh3.10.0_7.3.0.ova>`_, contains the following components: